IanChen83/notification-store/README.md

   cancel,
 }
 ```

+If you want to customize the way messages are stored, you have to
+mimic this function.

 - `publish(data, funcs)`:
   this function adds data to the store and calls all funcs with a list of